 Groove Pizza is a circular rhythm app for creative music making and learning!
 It’s also a playful tool for creating grooves using math concepts like shapes, angles and patterns.
 Groove Pizza debuted at the Department of Education in April 2016 to the acclaim of The Washington Post, USA Today, Julian Lennon and many others.
 Over 1,500,000 Pizzas served in 216 countries to date!

 Start working with one of the "specials" pizza presets and add/remove "toppings" to adjust the groove, or click on the "Shapes" tab and drag various shapes onto the big circle to play and explore math-inspired grooves.
-Share your creations on Facebook or Twitter, or continue your groove over at the online digital audio workstation at Soundtrap.com.
+Share your creations on Facebook or Twitter, download as audio or midi files, or continue your groove over at Soundtrap.com or Noteflight.com.

 Import your favorite GroovePizza session into interactive music notation at Flat.io by following the directions here: https://blog.flat.io/experiment-generating-a-sheet-music-from-your-groove-pizza/.

 MusEDLab doctoral student Willie Payne with VIP undergraduate research assistant Alex Xu created an accessible Groove Pizza working in partnership with the NYU Ability Lab.
 To make the Groove Pizza more accessible for visually impaired users, the Lab designed and implemented different color pallets, audio cues, and keyboard controls for actions you can perform within the app.
 You can play with the accessible Groove Pizza prototype here.